Medicaid Planning

 Medicare vs. Medicaid

-Medicaid is a federal- and state-run program that may pay for nursing home care if you qualify, but successfully applying for Medicaid benefits requires preparation.
+Medicare is an entitlement program designed to pay for hospital care and physician services for short-term needs.
+It is not long-term care insurance and does not cover custodial or long-term medical care.
+Medicaid is a federal- and state-run program that may pay for nursing home care if you qualify, but successfully applying for Medicaid benefits requires preparation and there are strict income requirements.
 It is a complex process that must follow your state’s laws.

 Why Should You Use Medicaid?